Images

 Desktop

-nvidia-open images are recommended for systems with NVIDIA GPUs Turing or newer.
-These include the new open kernel modules from NVIDIA, not Nouveau.
+nvidia-open images are recommended for systems with NVIDIA GPUs Turing or newer (GTX 16XX+, RTX 20XX+).
+These include the new open kernel modules from NVIDIA, not Nouveau. nvidia images are recommended for systems with NVIDIA GPUs Pascal or older.
+These include the closed kernel modules from NVIDIA.

 Stable